PHOENIXCONTACT/MORYX-Framework/docs/tutorials/DataModel/CodeFirst.md

 }
 ````

-Please note the [ModelConfiguratorAttribute](xref:Moryx.Model.ModelConfiguratorAttribute) which is used by the [IDbContextFactory](xref:Moryx.Model.IDbContextFactory) to create a configuration for the context.
-The `NpgsqlModelConfigurator` is using `Npgsql` for PostgreSQL databases.
+Please note the [ModelConfiguratorAttribute](xref:Moryx.Model.ModelConfiguratorAttribute) which is used by the MORYX to create a configuration for the context.
+For now, the `NpgsqlModelConfigurator` is using `Npgsql` for PostgreSQL databases.

 ## Entities